 \textbf{\textsc{Traits:}} Each certifier has traits relating to their \textit{methodology} and \textit{motivation}.

 In terms of \textit{methodology}, certifiers can be either reporting or alerting.
-A certifier's methodology affects the content of the certificate they issue.
+A certifier's methodology influences the certificate content.

-\bolditem{Reporting certifiers} adopt a methodology that involves uncovering both the strengths and shortcomings of the component under review.
-They issue certificates that are similar to security assessment reports, which include the scope and findings of the review.
-The number and content of reporting certificates, as well as the credibility of the certifiers all play into signalling trust about a component.
-Users may choose their own trusted reviewers, similar to the open-source Rust code review system \texttt{cargo-vet} \cite{rustcargovet}.
-Alternatively, rather than relying on a fixed set of trusted parties users might form a web of trust, in the same way as \texttt{cargo-crev} \cite{rustcargocrev}, another Rust review system.
+\bolditem{Reporting certifiers} may uncover both the strengths and shortcomings of the component under review.
+The code owner may provide a signed public review plan to guide certifiers, similar to Protection Profiles in Common Criteria \cite{commoncriteria}.
+They issue certificates, that are similar to Security Assessment Reports (SAR), including review scope and findings.
+Format of these certificates can be standardised by the code owner or an independent entity.
+Users may choose their own trusted reviewers, similar to the open-source Rust code review system \texttt{cargo-vet} \cite{rustcargovet}, or form a web of trust, as in \texttt{cargo-crev} \cite{rustcargocrev}, another Rust review system.
 Also similar to \texttt{cargo-vet} \cite{rustcargovet}, users can define policies to ensure that their trusted reviewers assess the code according to specific criteria.
-To provide guidance to reporting certifiers or achieve some coherence in structure among different reporting certifiers, the code owner may provide a signed public review plan as well.

-\bolditem{Alerting certifiers} have a methodology focused on finding bugs and vulnerabilities in the component under review.
-They issue certificates detailing the discovered bug or vulnerability, including information such as the vulnerability type, root cause, impact description, and public references--similar to CVE records \cite{cveprogram}.
+\bolditem{Alerting certifiers} focus on finding bugs and vulnerabilities.
+They issue certificates detailing the discovered issues, including information such as the vulnerability type, root cause, impact description, and public references---similar to CVE records \cite{cveprogram}.
 These certificates are useful for urging the code owner to fix the issues and holding them accountable if they fail to do so.
-Once the bug or vulnerability is fixed, an alerting certifier must assess the fix and issue a follow-up certificate that includes their opinion on the solution.
-The number and content of alerting certificates, credibility of the certifiers, the promptness and effectiveness of the code owner's response to these certificates may serve as trust signals.
+After a fix alerting certifiers must assess and issue a follow-up certificate that includes their opinion on the solution.
+The number and content of alerting certificates, certifier credibility, and code owner's response serve as trust signals.